ccrma/chugins/Faust/README.md

 FaucK uses the "on-the-fly" LLVM based version of the Faust compiler (<http://faust.grame.fr>) also known as `libfaust`.
 Thus, in order to compile FaucK, you need to make sure that `faust2` is installed on your system. `faust2` is an experimental branch of the Faust compiler, so it is very unlikely that you will find a pre-compiled package for it.
 The latest stable release of the source code of `faust2` can be downloaded [here](https://sourceforge.net/projects/faudiostream/files/).
 If you're even crazier than that, you can get a snapshot of the `faust2` git repository: <https://sourceforge.net/p/faudiostream/code/ci/faust2/tree/>. `faust2` has a couple of dependencies so you might have to fix them before you can do anything.
 For instance, the `LLVM` developement files (we recommend version 3.8 or <) as well as `openssl` will be needed.

+NOTE: On Mac OS X, faust2 should be compiled with compatibility for Mac OS X 10.9 and above.
+You can do this by running `export MACOSX_DEPLOYMENT_TARGET=10.9` before running `make` in the faust2 directory.

 Once you compiled and installed `faust2`, you should be able to build FaucK.
 On Linux, just type:

 ```